Kramers Nodal Line Metals: More representative materials of KNLMs

-In Fig.~\ref{fig:figs4}{\bf c} we give a vivid example for the above discussion by showing the DFT band structure of Bi$_2$Pt (SG No.~157, PG $C_{3v}$).
+In Supplementary Fig.~\ref{fig:figs4}{\bf c} we give a vivid example for the above discussion by showing the DFT band structure of Bi$_2$Pt (SG No.~157, $P31m$, point group $C_{3v}$).
 In the spectrum, the red curves that split along the $\Gamma$-A line represent the $J_z=\pm3/2$ bands, while blue curves, which are doubly-degenerate KNLs along $\Gamma$-A, belong to the $J_z=\pm1/2$ bands.
-Although the KNLs of $J_z=\pm3/2$ bands are not along the high-symmetry paths, they still exist in the mirror-invariant planes as shown in Fig.~\ref{fig:figs4}{\bf e}, which is consistent with the prediction we made in Sec.
-II C.
+Although the KNLs of $J_z=\pm3/2$ bands are not along the high-symmetry paths, they still exist in the mirror-invariant planes as shown in Supplementary Fig.~\ref{fig:figs4}{\bf e}, which is consistent with the prediction made in Supplementary Note 3.